DafPhil/iota-wiki/docs/learn/wallets/what-is-a-wallet.md

 # What is a Wallet?

 A wallet is a tool that gives you access to your IOTA tokens.
-One very important fact that you need to understand from the beginning is **your IOTA tokens are never stored INSIDE a wallet**.
+One very important fact that you need to understand from the beginning is that **your IOTA tokens are never stored inside a wallet**.

 This is a common misunderstanding.
-All your IOTA tokens only exist in the Tangle network and cannot leave this network.
+Your IOTA tokens only exist in the Tangle network and cannot leave the network.
 So you do not physically “store” them “inside” anything.

 A wallet is a tool to access, transfer and manipulate your tokens on the IOTA network.
 It gives you a convenient solution to store your secret keys and use them in the network to control your tokens.